“Currently Copilot shows some promise but feels more like a preview than a full release.”

 2. Group Chat Summaries: Copilot’s capability to summarize large group chats offers a convenient way to catch up on discussions and extract key points efficiently.
 However, this feature is unreliable and provides sufficient summaries of large group messages only some of the time.

-3. Passive Data Extraction: I had success in extracting data from documents without opening them manually, showcasing the potential for automated data retrieval.
+3. Passive Data Extraction: We had success in extracting data from documents without opening them manually, showcasing the potential for automated data retrieval.

 4. Timeline Summaries: Requesting a timeline summary yielded promising results, demonstrating CoPilot’s ability to gather information from various sources and compile them into a coherent summary.